Ralph "Bucky" Phillips: Prior criminal history

-Phillips has an expansive history in the New York State correctional system prior to his April 2006 escape from the Erie County Correctional Facility in Alden, New York.
-He had previously been convicted on three counts of burglary in the third degree, two counts of grand larceny in the fourth degree, and other various crimes.
+Phillips has an extensive history in the New York State correctional system prior to his April 2006 escape from the Erie County Correctional Facility in Alden, New York.
+He had previously been convicted on three counts of burglary in the third degree, two counts of grand larceny in the fourth degree, and other crimes.

 During a transfer out of Chautauqua County Jail, he left a note threatening "to splatter pig meat all over Chautauqua County", with the term "pig" being derogatory slang for a police officer.

 At the time of his escape, he was serving a 90-day sentence for violating the terms of his parole.
 He had been released in November 2005 after a burglary conviction, but failed to report to his parole officer, so he was again arrested on January 6.

 There is some controversy about the events leading to the revocation of his parole.
 Family members claim that the ex-husband of Phillips' ex-girlfriend Kasey Crowe intentionally misinformed Phillips' parole officer in a ploy to return him to jail.
-It's believed that the ex-husband fabricated a story about being threatened by Phillips.
-People close to Phillips say that he was not a violent person and he was looking forward to rebuilding a relationship with his daughter and grandchildren.
+It is believed that the ex-husband fabricated a story about being threatened by Phillips.

+In 2006 people close to Phillips say that he was not a violent person and was looking forward to rebuilding a relationship with his daughter and grandchildren.

 Fugitive events

 Phillips was being held in Erie County jail for a parole violation, but escaped on April 2, 2006, and was on the run until September 8, 2006.
 He escaped by cutting through the corrugated metal roof of the facility's kitchen using a can opener.
 He is believed to have stolen numerous vehicles and broken into several cabins across Western New York and Warren County, Pennsylvania and McKean County, Pennsylvania.
 Police believe that at some point, he walked on Oliver Road looking for people to pick him up.

 During the earlier phases of the hunt, Phillips acquired somewhat of a folk hero status, with local businesses selling T-shirts saying "Where's Bucky?", "Run, Bucky, Run!", "Don't Shoot, Not Bucky", or "Got Bucky?" (a parody of Got Milk?), a local restaurant selling a "Bucky Burger" (because it was served in a 'to-go' box for those on the run), and a local folk musician, Noah Gokey, releasing a single entitled "Run Bucky Run!".
-With Phillips' local roots, it was suspected that numerous friends and relatives might have been giving him shelter.
+With Phillips' local roots, it was suspected that numerous friends and relatives might have been sheltering him.